mpv-player/mpv/DOCS/man/options.rst

         cases, hardware decoding can also reduce the bit depth of the decoded image, which can introduce banding or precision loss for 10-bit files.

-        ``vdpau`` is usually safe.
+        ``vdpau`` is usually safe, exycept for 10 bit video.
 If deinterlacing enabled (or the ``vdpaupp`` video filter is active in general), it forces RGB conversion.
-The latter currently does not treat certain colorspaces like BT.2020 correctly (which is mostly a mpv-specific restriction).
-The ``vdpauprb`` video filter retrieves image data without RGB conversion and is safe (but precludes use of vdpau postprocessing).
+The latter currently does not treat certain colorspaces like BT.2020 correctly.

-        ``vaapi`` is safe if the ``vaapi-egl`` backend is indicated in the logs.
-If ``vaapi-glx`` is indicated, and the video colorspace is either BT.601 or BT.709, a forced, low-quality but correct RGB conversion is performed.
-Otherwise, the result will be totally incorrect.

-        ``d3d11va`` is safe when used with the ``d3d11`` backend.
-If used with ``angle`` is it usually safe, except that 10 bit input (HEVC main 10 profiles) will be rounded down to 8 bits, which will result in reduced quality.
-Also note that with very old ANGLE builds (without ``EGL_KHR_stream path``,) all input will be converted to RGB.
+        ``vaapi`` and ``d3d11va`` are safe.
+Enabling deinterlacing (or simply their respective post-processing filters) will possibly at least reduce color quality by converting the output to a 8 bit format.

         ``dxva2`` is not safe.
 It appears to always use BT.601 for forced RGB conversion, but actual behavior depends on the GPU drivers.
 Some drivers